-But one place I hadn't yet visited in the Midwest until this year was the Upper Peninsula of Michigan.
+But one place I hadn't yet visited in the Midwest until last year was the Upper Peninsula of Michigan.

 I've traveled around Michigan before, and Elliot even lived in the state for about 10 years when he was a kid; but neither of us had ever crossed over the Mackinac Bridge to “the UP.”